andorsk/hugo-doom-emacs-theme/README.md

 # Hugo Emacs Theme

+**Status**: Work in Progess

 A hugo theme inspired by Doom Emacs.
 It contains a doom like theme for hugo and binds some shortcuts to the browser, such as `?` will bring up a shortcut menu.

+The goal of this theme is to be able to navigate most of the website via keyboard bindings as well as through the standard mouse shortcuts.

 ![imgs/sample.gif](imgs/sample.gif)